Good Passwords

 6. Desktop application/support for Applications (non-web-based) - do you have applications that need signing into that are not perhaps web-based and require the support of a password vault?

-7. User count and price - will it support all the users you want to put onto the product and at a suitable price point for your organisation.
+7. User count and price: Will it support all the users you want to add to the product and at a suitable price point for your organisation?

 8. Reputation - what are other people saying about the solution